chengr28/specialdlp/Documents/ReadMe.txt

 Q: Will SDC fix the Xtreme official DLP?
 A: Of course, also we will report problems to Xtreme Project Develop Team.

-Q: Where can you see the Changelog?
-A: It is in source archive, SDC Project website and SDC Blog.

 -------------------------------------------------------------------------------